scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 6
 - **Level Required:** 1/8/16

 You give words of encouragement to up to 3 creatures.
-Make a performance check adding a bad die for each creature.
+Make a performance challenge adding a bad die for each creature.
 On success the creatures may add an enhanced die to one roll they make in the next 10 minutes.

 ***Enhanced:*** Creatures add a superior die instead.